Sennacherib's campaign in the Levant: Events at Jerusalem

 It is at this point that the Assyrian source begins to conflict with the version of events laid out in the Bible.
-Here Sennacherib tells us that the war ended when Hezekiah was overwhelmed by fear of his “Lordly brilliance” and submitted to paying a large tribute of soldiers, hostages, gold and silver, weapons, and other valuables to be delivered to Nineveh.
-This could suggest that Hezekiah was overwhelmed by Assyrian strength at arms and, with most of his territory divided between Assyrian vassals, saw submission to Sennacherib’s terms as his only viable option for remaining on the throne of Judah.
+Here Sennacherib states that the war ended when Hezekiah was overwhelmed by fear of his "lordly brilliance" and submitted to paying a large tribute of soldiers, hostages, gold and silver, weapons, and other valuables to be delivered to Nineveh.
+This could suggest that Hezekiah was overwhelmed by Assyrian strength at arms and, with most of his territory divided between Assyrian vassals, saw submission to Sennacherib's terms as his only viable option for remaining on the throne of Judah.
 The Biblical account gives an entirely different series of events when describing the end of the war.
-Upon hearing the message sent by Sennacherib from Lachish, we are told that Hezekiah tore his clothes, donned Sackcloth, and commanded his palace administrator and leading priests to do the same before sending them to consult the prophet Isaiah.
+Upon hearing the message sent by Sennacherib from Lachish, Hezekiah tore his clothes, donned sackcloth, and commanded his palace administrator and leading priests to do the same before sending them to consult the prophet Isaiah.
 Isaiah then told them: